Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

 Motivated by promising results in LSTM models for UTS anomaly detection, a number of methods attempt to detect anomalies in MTS based on LSTM architectures.
-In DeepLSTM \citep{chauhan2015anomaly} training, stacked LSTM recurrent networks are used to train on normal time series.
-After that, using maximum likelihood estimation, the prediction error vectors are fitted to a multivariate Gaussian.
-The model is then applied to predict the mixture of both anomalous and normal validation data, and the Probability Density Function (PDF) values of the associated error are recorded.
+In DeepLSTM \citep{chauhan2015anomaly}, stacked LSTM recurrent networks are trained on normal time series data.
+The prediction errors are then fitted to a multivariate Gaussian using maximum likelihood estimation.
+This model predicts both normal and anomalous data, recording the Probability Density Function (PDF) values of the errors.
 This approach has the advantage of not requiring preprocessing, and it works directly on raw time series.
-LSTM-PRED \citep{goh2017anomaly} is based on three LSTM stacks with 100 hidden units each, and input sequences of data for 100 seconds are used as a predictive model to learn temporal dependencies.
-The Cumulative Sum (CUMSUM) method is used to detect anomalies rather than computing thresholds for every sensor.
-CUSUM calculates the cumulative sum of the sequence predictions to detect slight deviations, reducing false positives.
-After computing both positive and negative differences between the predicted values and actual data, an Upper Control Limit (UCL) and a Lower Control Limit (LCL) from the validation dataset are determined and act as boundary controls to decide whether an anomaly has occurred.
-Moreover, this model can localise the sensor exhibiting abnormal behaviour.
+LSTM-PRED \citep{goh2017anomaly} utilises three LSTM stacks with 100 hidden units each, processing data sequences of 100 seconds to learn temporal dependencies.
+Instead of setting thresholds for each sensor, it uses the Cumulative Sum (CUSUM) method to detect anomalies.
+CUSUM calculates the cumulative sum of the sequence predictions to identify small deviations, reducing false positives.
+It computes the positive and negative differences between predicted and actual values, setting Upper Control Limits (UCL) and Lower Control Limits (LCL) from the validation data to determine anomalies.
+Moreover, this model can pinpoint the specific sensor showing abnormal behaviour.